mxlodyk/Reform/README.md

 Currently, the program analyses two exercises: **squats** and **deadlifts**.
 The analysis is based on widely recognized standards for the **conventional** execution of these exercises and does not account for variations such as sumo styles or close-foot stances. **The depth and accuracy of the analysis are subject to the capabilities of the MediaPipe pose estimation models.**

+This was developed as part of the ICT206 Intelligent Systems unit at Murdoch University.

 ## Features
 - **Real-Time Analysis and Feedback**: Provides immediate feedback to help users precisely identify and correct form discrepancies.
 - **Landmark Detection**: Detects key body parts using the MediaPipe Pose Landmarker to monitor movements and positions.